CrushThe Triumph of California Wine$34.95Author: John BriscoeFormat: Cloth

 Crush is the story of how wine from California finally gained its global due.
 Briscoe recounts wine’s often fickle affair with California, now several centuries old, from the first harvest and vintage, through the four overwhelming catastrophes, to its amazing triumph in Paris.

-John Briscoe is a San Francisco poet, author, and lawyer.
+John Briscoe is a San Francisco poet, award-winning author, and lawyer.
 A noted wine and food writer, he is the author of Tadich Grill: The Story of San Francisco’s Oldest Restaurant.

 "Crush is a hopeful saga, with the forces of oenophilia winning out in the end as California wines enter the pantheon of the world’s fine wines.
 It’s a tale written with panache and wry opinions, and is a smooth introduction to five centuries of California history, as seen through the curved lens of a wine glass."Foreword Reviews